 I am currently a Visiting Research Fellow at the School of Conflict Analysis & Resolution at George Mason University Korea, where I study many of the issues covered in this blog.
+I will be based in Kigali, Rwanda starting in the spring of 2019.

 Although my primary research interest during my PhD was the role of women in African social movements, this site also explores issues of human rights, governmentality, and economic power.
 I started it to offer my up-to-date observations from the ground during the Occupy Nigeria protests in January of 2012.
 Since then, it has become a platform for analyzing the field data I gathered and for discussing current events across Africa.